logikevcoder/30-Simple-Javascript-Projects/README.md

   - Click color button to change border color
   - All of this is done with a javascript function to change the CSS variables

+###
+4. Flexbox-Panel-Gallery
+  - Gallery of images
+  - Click on different images to expand the width of images
+  - Clicking images also creates addition text that drops into place